larryc1200/dkube-examples/image_cloudevents/README.md

 The only manually created resource requirement for this example is the Code repo.
 The rest of the resources are optionally created by notebook scripts.

+> **Note** Optional manual steps are provided for a more complete workflow experience

 - Select `Code` menu on the left, then `+ Code`, and fill in the following fields:
   - **Name:** `chest-xray`  **(Or choose your own name as `<your-code-repo>`)**
   - **Source:** `Git`
   - **URL:** `https://github.com/oneconvergence/dkube-examples.git`
   - **Branch:** `monitoring`
 - Leave the rest of the fields at their current value
-- `Add Code` <br><br>
+- `Add Code`
-- If you want to have the example automatically perform the training and model deployment, go directly to section [Create and Launch JupyterLab](#3-create-and-launch-jupyterlab)
+  > **Note** If you want to have the example automatically perform the training and model deployment, go directly to section [Create and Launch JupyterLab](#3-create-and-launch-jupyterlab)
-- If you want to understand the normal setup flow, go to the next section on setting up the rest of the repos
+  > **Note** If you want to understand the complete setup flow, go to the next section on setting up the rest of the repos

 ## 2. Create Code and Model Repos